snaekobbi/pipeline-mod-dedicon/README.md

 - Resolve snapshot dependencies and commit.
 - Set the version in pom.xml to `${VERSION}-SNAPSHOT` and commit.
 - Make release notes and commit.
-(View changes since previous release with `git diff v1.1.0...HEAD` and look for relevant Github issues on [https://github.com/search](https://github.com/search))
+(View changes since previous release with `git diff v1.1.0...HEAD` and look for relevant GitHub issues on [https://github.com/search](https://github.com/search))
 - Perform the release with Maven.

 ```sh